You'll be amazed at what you can do

 Rush is, as the name suggests, an editing application that’s aimed at getting your final product out and on the web as quickly as possible.
-Adobe has designed it for YouTubers who don’t need sophisticated video editing tools, but still need to put something out with a fair level of production quality.
+Adobe has designed it for YouTubers who don’t need sophisticated video editing tools but still need to put something out with a fair level of production quality.

-If that sounds like you, then rush is a great choice, but just as with other Adobe products these days, you have to pay an ongoing subscription fee in order to use the full application, but the good news is that it’s only to access a set of premium features and cloud storage most users probably don’t need.
+If that sounds like you, then rush is a great choice, but just as with other Adobe products these days, you have to pay an ongoing subscription fee to use the full application, but the good news is that it’s only to access a set of premium features and cloud storage most users probably don’t need.
 You can use Adobe Premiere Rush Starter without paying any money.

-One major strength of Rush is that it runs on iOS, Android, macOS and Windows.
+One major strength of Rush is that it runs on iOS, Android, macOS, and Windows.
 That makes it perfect for users who want to easily move their project from a mobile device onto a desktop system when the opportunity presents itself.

 It also has one of the best editing interfaces on a mobile device, since Adobe has designed it for phones from the ground up.
-Finally, Rush project files can be opened by the full version of Adobe Premiere Pro on a desktop system, so it’s a great way to get started on your basic primary edit while on the road and then finish the complex stuff on desktop later.
+Finally, Rush project files can be opened by the full version of Adobe Premiere Pro on a desktop system, so it’s a great way to get started on your basic primary edit while on the road and then finish the complex stuff on a desktop later.

 Turn Your iPhone Into a Video Studio

 It’s mind-blowing to think that your little phone or tablet can operate as a one-stop Hollywood movie factory.
-Well, perhaps the film industry doesn’t have to fear you quite yet, but still your pocket supercomputer really is a film tool that could not be imagined in years past.
+Well, perhaps the film industry doesn’t have to fear you quite yet, but still, your pocket supercomputer is a film tool that could not be imagined in years past.
 All that’s left is picking the right video editing app to make the most of that power.